dmpelt/dmpelt.github.com/cv.md

 `2019`
 The 2019/2020 TomoChallenge.

-CAMERA Workshop: Algorithms and Software for Tomographic Reconstruction for Beamlines.
+The 2019 CAMERA Workshop: Algorithms and Software for Tomographic Reconstruction for Beamlines.

 `2018`
-CAMERA Workshop: Algorithms and Software for Tomographic Reconstruction for Beamlines.
+The 2018 CAMERA Workshop: Algorithms and Software for Tomographic Reconstruction for Beamlines.

 `2017`
-CAMERA Workshop: Algorithms and Software for Tomographic Reconstruction for Beamlines.
+The 2017 CAMERA Workshop: Algorithms and Software for Tomographic Reconstruction for Beamlines.

 `2016`
-CAMERA Workshop: Algorithms for Tomographic Reconstruction: State-of-the-Art and Future Goals
+The 2016 CAMERA Workshop: Algorithms for Tomographic Reconstruction: State-of-the-Art and Future Goals.

 ### Working visits